Joe just asked me if I got any water. No, Joe. I got coffee.

 We walked around near where our boat was supposed to launch killing time.
 Employees were stationed by a sandwich board still signing people up for Captain Nick’s boat tour.

-Joe had located Captain Nick on a google search of things to do in Chania.
+Joe found Captain Nick on a google search of things to do in Chania.
 The good captain advertised a guided snorkeling trip with a 90% chance of finding an octopus.
 Those seemed like good odds so we booked in advance.
-On the board, Nick is depicted enlisting the help of a small child to free himself from the iron grip of a giant octopus so we knew we’d made the right call.
+On the sign, Nick is depicted enlisting the help of a small child to free himself from the iron grip of an octopus so we knew we’d made the right call.

 “Look,” Joe said.
 “It takes you to a fish show.”